r00t-tsai/Timelapse-Recorder/README.md

 # Timelapse Recorder

 A Python timelapse recorder.
 Captures frames at a configurable interval and compiles them into an MP4 video using OpenCV.
+Since it is an interval-based capture and compile system, it doesn't interfere much with the performance of your device, making it good for art timelapses.

 ---